-\boxtimes Aesthetics Agriculture and Forestry \boxtimes Air Quality Resources

-\boxtimes Biological Resources \boxtimes Cultural Resources \boxtimes Energy \boxtimes Geology/Soils \boxtimes Greenhouse Gas Emissions \boxtimes Hazards & Hazardous Materials \boxtimes Hydrology / Water Quality Land Use/Planning Mineral Resources \boxtimes Noise Population/Housing \boxtimes Public Services \boxtimes Recreation \boxtimes Transportation \boxtimes Tribal Cultural Resources Utilities/Service Systems Wildfire \boxtimes Mandatory Findings of Significance 2 1 3 D etedminiation (To BE COMPLETED BY TUE LEAD ACENCY) ' ITTE LEAD AGENCY) the basis of this initial eva I find that the Project wou DECLARATION will be pr have a significant effect on t d. he env ironment, and a NEGATIVE I find that although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the Project have been made by or agreed to by the Project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed Project may have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-I find that the proposed Project may have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+\boxtimes Aesthetics Agriculture and Forestry Resources \boxtimes Air Quality \boxtimes Biological Resources \boxtimes Cultural Resources \boxtimes Energy \boxtimes Geology/Soils Greenhouse Gas Emissions \boxtimes Hazards & Hazardous Materials \boxtimes Hydrology / Water Quality Land Use/Planning Mineral Resources \boxtimes Noise Population/Housing \boxtimes Public Services \boxtimes Recreation \boxtimes Transportation \boxtimes Tribal Cultural Resources \boxtimes Utilities/Service Systems Wildfire \boxtimes Mandatory Findings of Significance 2.
+3 DETERMINATION (То BE COMPLETED BY THE LEAD AGENCY) On the basis of this initial eva luatior n: I find that the Project would not have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+I find that although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the Project have been made by or agreed to by the Project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared. ☐ I find that the proposed Project may have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. ☐ I find that the proposed Project may have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required. α / α / Resources Planner ater Agency 1-24-2025 Sig nature Date:
+I find that although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.
+Sic nature - Date: ٠.6 11000